turlebp/SysAlertV2/README.md

 If you're not hosting this bot yourself,then you can chat us at `https://t.me/trutle_sleep` to add your chat id into susbcriber with zero complexity and zero hidden fees.

+**Adding your first target**
+to add a target,you can use `/addtarget` with 3 choices of arguments.
+1.with DOMAIN
+2.with DOMAIN:PORT
+3.with IP:PORT
+These changes makes more reliable

 **Managing your monitoring:**

 - `/setbench <target>` — Set your benchmark target (try `turtle` or `chainblock`)